 Poznań is a beautiful city, particularly when bathed in the warm, autumnal glow of early November.
 I visited the city in 2000 with Anúna, and it has changed considerably since then.
 The central part is dotted with fashionable restaurants and beautiful ornate churches.
 I particularly love the atmospheric coffee shops where the day can slip away so easily.
 Coffee always seems to taste better on mainland Europe than it does at home for some mysterious reason.
 These peaceful places are almost empty in the daytime, and for me were an oasis to renew my love for Poland.
-The city itself has a well-maintained and attractive central square that is full of life in the evening.
-Everywhere is walkable and people are polite and good-natured.
-Considering that there is a direct flight to Poznan from Dublin, I can’t understand why I have never met another Irish person who has been there.

 I hear some of you ask – what is Early Music?
 Well, in a nutshell, it is a musical land where few singers and teachers tread comfortably.
 Singers must have formidable technique but also a genuine love of this special music.
 It involves the use of improvisation and ornamentation and requires a strong and supple vocal technique.
 In the early 1980s the pure sound of enthusiastic and almost vibrato-less English voices brought this forgotten era back into the public eye.
 Since then much has changed in the way this music is interpreted, which has led to a renewed appreciation for the genre and a widening interest in it among the musical fraternity.
 I was delighted that so many young singers had chosen to enter this competition, and more importantly, how many of them dealt so competently with the specific demands required by the repertoire.